Xetius/cvtr-tt/README.md

 * The Python Lambda does the following:
   * Extracts the filename from the json structure.
   * Extracts the base64 encoded contents from the JSON structure.
+  * Extracts the content-type of the image from the JSON structure.
   * Creates a byte array by decoding the base64 contents.
   * Create a unique filename by prepending a uuid to the filename.
   * Write the byte array to S3 with the new unique filename